shsagir/play-area-sync/docs/ssh-uni.md

 Got an error when trying to login? fortrabbit supports username + password and public key authentication.
 The latter is recommend, but, especially when using Windows, sometimes password is the only feasible option.
 Please go on here:

 * [See the access methods article](access-methods)

+### Blacklisting

+We are actively filtering deployment traffic for security reasons: too many falsy login attempts or parallel connections are considered dangerous and will get blacklisted.

+When you have tried to connect to often, you might got blacklisted, you can:

+1. <a href="" onclick="Intercom('showNewMessage', 'I might have been blacklisted, my IP is: __.__.__.__')">Ask us</a> to remove your IP from the blacklisting ban.
+2. Get a new IP by disconnecting from the internet shortly.